 Hello!
 I’m Sabrina Aeluro.
-I’m a lifelong cat and nature lover and early-career researcher.
+I’m a lifelong cat and nature lover.
 I’m interested in helping fill a gap where the spay/neuter world is lacking: long-term, high-rigor field studies of spay/neuter programs.
 My goal is to be part of collaborations to find the most effective ways of reducing cat overpopulation using non-lethal, cat-friendly methods.

 How?
 Through Kitizen Science, my citizen science approach to photographic mark-recapture population estimation that partners with spay/neuter organizations to study the work they are already doing.
 I’ve also been exploring other research areas related to cats.

 To learn how to do all of this, I went back to school a bit later in life.
 I earned a Bachelor of Science from the University of Washington in Seattle in 2018 where I majored in Biology and completed minors in Microbiology and Environmental Science & Resource Management.
 In 2019, I completed an Applied Animal Behavior Certificate at the UW, and in 2020, a Graduate Certificate in One Health at the UW.
 I’ve also taken other graduate-level coursework in ecology and statistics.

 On a personal level, I’ve lived in Seattle for most of my adult life.
 I’m a former clinic and foster volunteer at Seattle Humane, and now I’m a volunteer veterinary assistant at the Feral Cat Spay/Neuter Project.
 I volunteered on two trips to Kauai with the island-focused spay/neuter group Animal Balance.
 I was a volunteer in 2018 and 2019 for the Hayden Island Project, which uses road-based transect surveys to track free-roaming cats in Portland, Oregon.